alsatian-test/alsatian/README.md

 The key question!
 Well Alsatian has a lot going for it here are just a few great things to note:

 * All the awesome features you love from existing frameworks
-* TestCase decorator allows you to write smaller, DRY and more readable tests
+* The [TestCase](https://github.com/alsatian-test/alsatian/wiki/test-structure#test-cases) decorator allows you to write smaller, DRY and more readable tests
 * No globals!
 * TAP support so you can use your favourite TAP reporter
 * Great CI process, every pull request and push on every branch is scrutinised to ensure high quality